meljaszuk/Eco-Pots-Vue/README.md

 ## Update:

 The original project was developed using HTML and SCSS in a different repository.
 I migrated the original files and upgraded the project to use **Vue and Vite**, incorporating cart management based on global state.
+The number of products is stored in local storage, and material selection is also managed through the global state.

 ## Key Features: